GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 #.
 We introduce a new structure GMT_RECORD which is used by GMT_Get_Record and GMT_Put_Record.
    Because such records may have both leading numerical columns and a trailing string these functions needed to work with such a structure rather than either an array or string.
+#.
+The unused function GMT_Set_Columns needed to accept *direction* so it could be used for
+   either input or output.  it is rarely needed but some tools that must only read *N* numerical columns and treat anything beyond that as trailing text (even if numbers) must set the fixed input columns before reading.

 GMT resources
 -------------